mythridium/music/README.md

 ## Design Methodology

 When designing this skill, my aims were to take pressure off early game gold, while also providing a late game gold siphon.
 This makes it an attractive early game skill for adventure mode, and late game, especially once Township is up and running, the buffs are designed to be powerful enough that spending the gold is deemed worth it.
-By limiting to only one bard, the player will need to spend their masses of gold to get the bonuses for the skills they are training.
+By limiting to only a couple of bards, the player will need to spend their masses of gold to get the bonuses for the skills they are training.

 ## Change Log